Home GastronomyMy favorite Italian restaurants in Paris

 Chez Justine

-96 rue Oberkampf, 75011 ParisOpen every day from Monday to Friday from 8:00 AM to 2:00 AM and weekends from 9:00 AM to 2:00 AM
+open every day from Monday to Friday from 8:00 AM to 2:00 AM and on weekends from 9:00 AM to 2:00 AM

 _

-Italian Restaurants: 14th arrondissement of Paris
+Italian restaurants: 14th arrondissement of Paris

 I Grappoli

-We tasted the Puglia burrata to share (19€), the fritto misto plate (18€) with fried calamari and shrimp, the endive salad with gorgonzola (14€), the pan-fried porcini mushrooms with garlic cream (17€), the grilled and marinated vegetable plate (15.50€), the Toscana pizza (19 €) with pomodori, red and yellow tomatoes, stracciatella, arugula, and 24-month San Daniele.
-For pasta, the truffle ravioli (26€), and for dessert, the homemade tiramisu (10€), the red berry panna cotta (10€), and the pistachio crème brûlée (11€), a house specialty.
+We sampled the Apulian burrata to share (19€), the fritto misto plate (18€) with fried calamari and prawns, the endive salad with gorgonzola (14€), the sautéed porcini mushrooms with garlic cream (17€), the plate of grilled and marinated vegetables (15.50€), the Toscana pizza (19€) with pomodori, red and yellow tomatoes, stracciatella, arugula, and 24-month aged San Daniele ham.
+For pasta, we had the truffle ravioli (26€), and for dessert, the homemade tiramisu (10€), the red fruit panna cotta (10€), and the pistachio crème brûlée (11€), a house specialty.

 Tested in 2022, 2023, and 2024